sonic-net/SONiC/doc/platform/common_config.md

 In the updated 0.2 version, the script will check the platform specific config file.
 If it is yml based, it will merge common broadcom-sonic-{$chip_name}.config.bcm file with the existing platform specific config.yml file.

-In order to support common config overwrite the platform config feature in updated version 0.2.
-We propose a package config folder under each switch silicon common config folder.
-The properties of common config file under the package config folder will merge and overwrite the platform config.
-The properties of common config located in the package config folder have the high priority than the platform specfic config.
-As the following example, the common config located in the cloud-base abd enterprise-base will overwirte the platform specifc config during the merged process.
-The package info can be parsed from /etc/sonic/sonic_branding.yml
+In order to support common config overwriting the platform config feature in updated version 0.2.
+We propose a option for supporting properties of common config overwriting to the Platform config.
+The properties of common config in the overwrite section have the high priority than the platform specfic config and will merge and overwrite to the platform config.
+As the following example, the properties of common config in the overwrite section will overwirte the platform specifc config during the merged process.

 ```
-|-- x86_64-broadcom_b87 -- broadcom-sonic-td3.config.bcm
-|   cloud-base -- broadcom-sonic-td3.config.bcm
-|   enterprise-base -- broadcom-sonic-td3.config.bcm
+/device/broadcom/x86_64-broadcom_common/x86_64-broadcom_b27/broadcom-sonic-td3.config.bcm
+###Normal Section###
+mem_cache_enable=1
+sai_create_dflt_trap=1
+sai_default_tc_to_pg_map=1
+qos_map_dot1p_nonsharable_mode=1

+###Overwrite Section###
+l3_mem_entries=16384
+lpm_scaling_enable=0
+l3_alpm_enable=0
 ```

 Since the platform specific config.bcm is read only in docker, the design copies the platform specific config.bcm or config.yml and sai.profile to /tmp for handling common config merge process.
 The /tmp/sai.profile will be modified to point to the merged config.bcm or config.yml under/tmp directory.
 The following switch initialization will reference to the new merged config.bcm or config.yml pointed by updated sai.profile from the /tmp directory.